 Why is it called Lower Decks?

 The title of the show is taken from an episode of Star Trek: The Next Generation called "Lower Decks."
 (TNG Season 7, Episode 15.)
 It focused specifically on the lives of four junior officers on board the USS Enterprise, and how they perceived the "main" characters of the series differently.
 The episode was not one of the "funny ones," but it did have a few light moments.
 Star Trek: Lower Decks is inspired by the basic premise, but instead of one episode about the junior officers of a starship, this will be an entire series told from that point-of-view.
+For what it's worth, although Lower Decks is a comedy, the first trailer makes it seem like the new character of Ensign Brad Boimler is very, very similar to Lt.
+Sam Lavelle (Dan Gauthier) in the original episode.

 How does it fit into the Star Trek timeline?